Introduction: Why accessibility is crucial

 Understanding screen readers

-- Captures text and HTML structure
+- Capture the text and HTML structure

-- Navigation via headings, links, landmarks
+- Navigate via headings, links and landmarks

 Practical implementation